iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 - Any undefined inbound and outbound traffic is denied for this spoke VNet
 - Any traffic in the subnets of this spoke VNet is passing through the firewall and should be explicitly opened (no point to manage on NSG, unless required)

-Here is an example of Firewall policy configuration to enable this model:
+Here is an example of a firewall policy configuration to enable this model:

 | Rule   Collection Group     | From                     | To                       | Settings                                                           |
 | --------------------------- | ------------------------ | ------------------------ | ------------------------------------------------------------------ |